raspberrypilearning/cress-egg-heads/en/step_6.md

 --- task ---

-Change your program so that it captures a sequence of images:
+Change your program so that it captures a sequence of 12 images, at 2 seconds apart:

 --- code ---
 ---